 - No protocol option

 As it is not a popular VPN provider, ISPs in Turkey never targeted StrongVPN or blocked its apps.
-No matter what ISP you are using, you will be able access StrongVPN website, complete your purchase and download the service.
+No matter what ISP you are using, you will be able to access the StrongVPN website, complete your purchase and download the service.

 One another thing I do not like about StrongVPN is the server coverage.
 The company provides VPN servers in 30 different countries.
 The coverage map may seem insufficient.
 However, you will love the speed!
 According to our detailed review, StrongVPN proved to be one of the fastest VPN services.